-6.3.
-Methods and material for containment and cleaning up

-Minor Spills Clean up all spills immediately.
-Avoid contact with skin and eyes.
-Wear impervious gloves and safety glasses.
+Methods and material for containment and cleaning up Minor Spills Clean up all spills immediately.
+Avoid breathing dust and contact with skin and eyes.
+Wear protective clothing, gloves, safety glasses and dust respirator.
 Use dry clean up procedures and avoid generating dust.
-Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
-Do NOT use air hoses for cleaning Place spilled material in clean, dry, sealable, labelled container.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment and dust respirator.
-Prevent spillage from entering drains, sewers or water courses.
-Avoid generating dust.
-Sweep, shovel up.
+Sweep up, shovel up or Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
+Place spilled material in clean, dry, sealable, labelled container.
+Major Spills Moderate hazard.
+CAUTION: Advise personnel in area.
+Alert Emergency Services and tell them location and nature of hazard.
+Control personal contact by wearing protective clothing.
+Prevent, by any means available, spillage from entering drains or water courses.
 Recover product wherever possible.
-Put residues in labelled plastic bags or other containers for disposal.
-If contamination of drains or waterways occurs, advise emergency services.
+IF DRY: Use dry clean up procedures and avoid generating dust.
+Collect residues and place in sealed plastic bags or other containers for disposal.
+IF WET: Vacuum/shovel up and place in labelled containers for disposal.